Undergraduate Research, Innovation, Scholarship & Creativity (URISC)

 Applicants will be notified via e-mail of award decisions.

 For the academic year program no matching funds are required.
-However, for projects lasting two or three academic terms, a financial contribution by the unit does provide evidence about the level of commitment of the faculty member to the success of the project.
+However, for projects lasting more than a single term, a financial contribution by the unit provides additional evidence about the level of commitment of the faculty member to the success of the project.

 Use of Funds